msladecek/inspector-tui/README.md

 ### Submit data using nrepl middleware

-The inspector can hooks into nrepl's `print` function and submits whatever data it receives.
+The inspector can hook into nrepl's `print` function and submits whatever data it receives.

 Add the nrepl middleware: